What Is Psychological Distress? An Overview

 What causes psychological distress?

-Various factors may increase the risk of psychological distress.
+Various factors may increase the risk of high levels of psychological distress.
 For example, work-related stress and job dissatisfaction are key factors related to psychological distress.
 High work demands, low job satisfaction, and a lack of emotional support can also result in emotional exhaustion and sleep disturbances.
 Family life and the lack of emotional support at home can also affect an individual’s psychological well-being.

 Losing a loved one or surviving a major natural disaster are other examples of life-changing events that can lead to intense psychological distress.
 For some, these events might result in moderate psychological distress, while others may experience profound psychological trauma.